Zorklis/LT-TV-Programa/README.md

 - FIX THE FORMATTING in TV3, IT'S A MESS!!!
 - FIX Duplicate 2009 in TV3.
 [When I finished the year 2009, I found a more detailed one that I included below it.
 Old 2009 needs to be updated with the better one that has episode numbers.]
 - Separate into years. +Remove ODS, CSV is the format GitHub can show raw text and be edited easily (unless too big, look at point one as solution)
-- Add logos for the channels.
+- Add logos for the channels. +Find and note the logo transition dates.
 - Add EVERY channels.
 - Find and add ALL TV Guides.
 - Probably out of the scope of this project but..
 Include/Recover videos/clips/recordings of old broadcastings.
 Making the most concise playback possible!
 Unlikely, reason: #LOST MEDIA.